refinery/refinerycms/doc/pages.md

 ### WYMeditor (the visual editor)

-Refinery is backed by [WYMeditor](http://www.wymeditor.org/)
+Refinery is backed by [WYMeditor](http://www.wymeditor.org/).

-You can read about this our [WYMeditor documentation](../doc/wymeditor.md)
+You can read about how this is integrated in our [WYMeditor documentation](../doc/wymeditor.md)

 ## Refinery Default Pages